KittyGiraudel/site/_posts/2017-01-03-looking-back-at-2016.md

 📘 **April 4th**.
 I released Jump Start Sass, my second book (in English this time).
 I had the luck to co-author it with [Miriam Suzanne](https://twitter.com/mirisuzanne) and am super happy with the result.
 I believe it’s a short yet insightful piece to learn how to use Sass efficiently.

 🏆 **May 13th**.
-Google made me [a Google Expert in front-end development](https://developers.google.com/experts/people/hugo-giraudel) after a few weeks of going through the process.
+Google made me [a Google Expert in frontend development](https://developers.google.com/experts/people/hugo-giraudel) after a few weeks of going through the process.
 It’s quite an honor being amongst such brilliant minds!

 🎤 **May 20th**.
 I gave a talk named [“Local styling with CSS Modules”](https://www.youtube.com/watch?v=LIUdaegJi20) in Thessaloniki (Greece) at DevIt conference.
 What an amazing conference it was my friends, can’t wait to get back there next year!